wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 I cannot stress enough how important monitoring is for performance.
 Good monitoring enables realistic performance budgets, which in turn enable automated warnings and performance alarms.
 Provided there is a good culture around performance, these things can be used as leverage to prioritise performance and user experience over features and deadlines.

 Good performance monitoring needs to include both synthetic testing and real user monitoring.
 Today the BBC uses [SpeedCurve](https://speedcurve.com/) to run over 22,000 synthetic performance tests each month.
 We mostly use these to provide a high-level "state of performance", and to track whether releases have any affect on page performance.
-We have also previously used [mPulse real user monitoring](https://www.soasta.com/performance-monitoring/) which allowed us to get a much more detailed view of how our pages were performing in the real world.
+We have also previously used [mPulse real user monitoring](https://www.soasta.com/performance-monitoring/), which allowed us to get a much more detailed view of how our pages were performing in the real world.

 ## Starting from scratch

 Making a slow website fast again is really hard.
 Sometimes there are easy pickings, like removing unused styles and scripts.
 Usually though, the problems are like a metastatic cancer: they are spread out far and thin, and you can't remove them without risking damage to the rest of the system.

-That's why earlier this week, I started thinking about how I would approach the core experience for BBC News if I was given the opportunity to build it from scratch.
+That's why earlier this week, I started thinking about how I would approach the core experience for BBC News if I were given the opportunity to build it from scratch.
 No overhead, no requirements, no third-party products on the page.

 What I came up with was a hand-rolled CSS framework using Sass mixins from [Bootstrap v4](https://github.com/twbs/bootstrap/tree/v4-dev).
 This produces about 3.5KB of CSS (1.5KB gzipped), which is small enough to inline.
 It also enables the markup to be fairly concise, with very few extraneous elements.
 From a performance perspective, I think the prototype is a success: